-The Library's subject liaisons have developed web-based Research Guides are available for each academic department that bring together the specialized resources available in those subject areas.
-Guides for online graduate programs are also available.
+The Library's subject liaisons have developed web-based Research Guides available for each academic department that bring together the specialized resources available in those areas.
+Guides for many online graduate programs are also available.

 Students are encouraged to use the appropriate Research Guide as a springboard for their library research.
 Each Guide includes contact information for a designated liaison libarian who can answer questions and offer professional research assistance.